wordplay-workshop/modern/index.md

     title: Overview
     text: >+

-      * Date and time: Full day workshop on Fri Dec 11<sup>th</sup> or Sat the 12<sup>th</sup>, TBD
+      * **Date and time**: Full day workshop on Fri Dec 11<sup>th</sup> or Sat the 12<sup>th</sup>, TBD

-      * Location: The workshop will be held **virtually** due to risks and travel restrictions associated with COVID-19.
-See more information from the [NeurIPS website](https://neurips.cc/).<br /> <br />
+      * **Location**: The workshop will be held **virtually** due to risks and travel restrictions associated with COVID-19.
+See more information from the [NeurIPS website](https://neurips.cc/).<br />

       This workshop will focus on exploring the utility of interactive narratives, think everything from classic text-adventures like [Zork](http://textadventures.online/play/?story=http%3A%2F%2Fwww.ifarchive.org%2Fif-archive%2Fgames%2Fhugo%2Fhugozork.hex) to modern [Twine](https://twinery.org/) games, to fill a role as the learning environments of choice for language-based tasks including but not limited to storytelling.
 A previous iteration of this workshop took place very successfully with over a hundred attendees, also at NeurIPS, in 2018 and since then the community of people working in this area has rapidly increased.
 This workshop aims to be a centralized place where all researchers involved across a breadth of fields can interact and learn from each other.
 Furthermore, it will act as a showcase to the wider NLP/RL/Game communities on interactive narrative's place as a learning environment.
-The program will feature a collection of invited talks in addition to contributed talks and posters from each of these sections of the interactive narrative community and the wider NLP and RL communities.  <br /> <br />
+The program will feature a collection of invited talks in addition to contributed talks and posters from each of these sections of the interactive narrative community and the wider NLP and RL communities.  <br />

       We like all things:
       - Interactive narrative: game playing RL agents, game generation, etc.